-WHEN THE STABLE aircraft was making its final descent through the broken clouds, I observed the rocky landscape surrounding the calmness of the ocean.
+WHEN THE STABLE aircraft made its final descent through the broken clouds, I observed the rocky landscape surrounding the calmness of the Atlantic Ocean.
 With each measured kilometer dropped I could almost hear the harmonic waves pushing up against the shore.
-It’s only desire was to move forward and gracefully flow as intended without resistance.
-It was such a serene scene I didn’t even realize how I close I was to returning home.
+It’s only desire was to move forward and gracefully flow as intended.
+It was such a serene scene I didn’t even realize how close I was to returning home.

-Once the plane found the movable bridge, I could see the others stand up in an outright panic itching to get off the mechanical bird.
+Once the plane found the movable bridge, the others stood up in an outright panic itching to get off the mechanical bird.
 Each one frantically looked for their luggage and pushed their way to the front as if sudden flames engulfed the plane.
 Since we had a child and two small animals, we decided to wait patiently for the others, not to disturb their journey home.

-We soon found ourselves standing at the top of the escalator about to make our way to the ground floor.
+We soon found ourselves standing together at the top of the escalator about to make our way to the ground floor.
 I just had to take one step onto the endless staircase to bring me to my intended destination.
-The stairs circled in a continuous motion from the bottom to the top as each successive level revealed itself.
-I tried to put my inside foot on the next available step but soon as I hesitated the next step approached.
+The metal stairs circled in a continuous motion from the bottom to the top as each successive level revealed itself.
+I tried to put my inside foot on the next available step but as soon as I hesitated the next step approached.

 I would let three steps slide under my foot before I felt comfortable enough to place both feet down and let the energy in motion guide me to the level desired.
-I could see my family waiting at the bottom as the continuous movement of each step elevated my anticipation.
+I saw my family waiting at the bottom as the continuous movement of each step elevated my anticipation.

 I desperately wanted to embrace my family but kept two feet firmly planted on the staircase to absorb the warm smiles growing.
 The preliminary steps disappeared and made their way back to the top to find the next passenger looking to make their journey down.
 Although I hesitated to place both feet on this endless staircase, I realized what I desperately wanted to hold couldn’t be touched from the top.
 I had to go to the bottom to find what I was looking for first.

-After I grabbed my airtight bags and made my way to the parking lot, I caught a genuine feeling of excitement as a new chapter in our lives was about to be written.
+After I grabbed my airtight bags and made my way to the parking lot, I caught a genuine feeling of excitement as a new chapter was about to be written.
 The easterly rainfall tapped me on the shoulders as I waited for the others to follow me through the door.

 We were grateful that a family friend was letting us stay at his rental house until we figured out our next move.
 There was no loud music playing on the radio as we found the open highway, but I could intuitively feel the warm sounds of a song flapping around my mind.